 CVR Energy is a diversified holding company primarily engaged in the petroleum refining and nitrogen fertilizer manufacturing industries, with an increasing focus on the production of renewable biofuels.
-CVR Energy's Petroleum segment is comprised of two Mid-Continent complex refineries, a renewable diesel unit under construction, and associated logistics assets, including a significant crude oil gathering business.
-Our Nitrogen Fertilizer segment is comprised of our ownership of the general partner and approximately 36 percent of the common units of CVR Partners, LP.
+CVR Energy's Petroleum segment is comprised of two Mid-Continent complex refineries and associated logistics assets, including a significant crude oil gathering business.
+Our Nitrogen Fertilizer segment is comprised of our ownership of the general partner and approximately 37 percent of the common units of CVR Partners, LP.